1. Complying with HMRC is a must-do – or you will face fines in the £000s and other associated costs

 With payroll, accuracy is the key requirement, and it will have a huge impact on your business if it goes wrong.

-Outsourced providers live-and-die on their accuracy (Moorepay have an accuracy rate of 99.8%), but more than that they are accountable: if your provider makes a mistake you can take up the problem immediately with your account manager (if your provider has one), through legal action, and you can always switch provider if you’re unhappy.
+Outsourced providers in the UK live-and-die on their accuracy (Moorepay have an accuracy rate of 99.8%), but more than that they are accountable: if your provider makes a mistake you can take up the problem immediately with your account manager (if your provider has one), through legal action, and you can always switch provider if you’re unhappy.

 By contrast, if an employee made the same error you’d find it difficult to fire them, replace them and train the new recruit in a shorter time (and with less disruption) than it would take to switch payroll provider.